-You can restore your configuration settings to your Gateway factory default settings.
+You can restore your configuration settings to your router factory default settings.
 Restoring the default settings erases the current configuration, including user defined settings and network connections.
 All connected DHCP client must request new IP addresses.
 Your Gateway must restart.

 Prior to restoring the factory defaults, you may want to save your current configuration to a file.
 This allows you to reapply your current settings and parameters to the default settings, as needed.
-For additional information, refer to the Configuration File section.